pebreo/salt-stack-demo/README.rst

 Included in this repo are:

 1. The ``minion`` and ``master`` files in ``/etc/salt``
-2. Salt state files for install Python which are located in ``/srv/salt``
+2. Salt state files for a Python installation which are located in ``/srv/salt``

 Setup